Mexico have big hopes for Little Pea in Brazil

 A clear talent held up in a queue for a starting berth at United behind Wayne Rooney, Danny Welbeck and Robin van Persie, Mexico coach Herrera has questioned why United do not let Hernandez move on.

-However, with Moyes replaced by Louis van Gaal, Hernandez could get more starts if he stays.
-If not, a good showing in Brazil could persuade other suitors to move for him after the finals are over.
+However, with Moyes departing he could get more starts if he stays.
+If not a good showing in Brazil could persuade other suitors to move for him after the finals are over.